-- 1. During the academic year 2011-2012, those members of the bargaining unit who work an overload or those former faculty members who are recognized by the College as Professors Emeriti as of September, 1990, and all members of the bargaining unit who retire in good standing after September 1, 1990, with fifteen (15) or more years of service to the College who perform adjunct work shall be paid overload at the rate of \$538 per unit. - 2.
-During the academic years 2012-2013 and 2013-2014, those members of the bargaining unit who work an overload or those former faculty members who are recognized by the College as Professors Emeriti as of September, 1990, and all members of the bargaining unit who retire in good standing after September 1, 1990, with fifteen (15) or more years of service to the College who perform adjunct work shall be paid overload at the rate of \$600 per unit.
+During the academic year 2017-2018, those members of the bargaining unit who work an overload or those former faculty members who are recognized by the College as Professors Emeriti as of September, 1990, and all members of the bargaining unit who retire in good standing after September 1, 1990, with fifteen (15) or more years of service to the College who perform adjunct work shall be paid overload at a rate that is ten percent (10%) higher than the highest rate of adjunct compensation per unit.
+This overload rate is not less than \$660 per unit.